 I refuse to pay a child to do chore.
 Doesn’t make sense to me.
-This household is a well oiled machine and everyone does their part to keep it up and running and that include chores.
-Although the boys are very young we don’t feel it’s ever too early to instill responsibility.
+This household is a well oiled machine and everyone does their part to keep it up and running and that includes chores.
+Although the boys are still very young we don’t feel it’s ever too early to instill responsibility.

 This is how we start our routine each morning.

-- Makes their beds
+- Make their beds

 - Eats breakfast